Ataa-UrRasool/MoviesApp/README.md

 # MoviesApp
-Android Application, developed using Kotlin, Jetpack Compose
+An Android application developed using Kotlin and Jetpack Compose.

+## Features:
+### • Implemented NavController for seamless navigation.
+### • Integrated Coil for efficient image loading.
+### • Managed runtime permissions in Android.